The Potsdam Fibromyalgia /Ehlers-Danlos Support Group: The F-EDS Support Group

 Employees with EDS: This resource is from The Job Accommodation Network (JAN), supported by the US Dept of Labor, Office of Disability Employment Policy.
 This document has useful suggestions for making accommodations in the workplace.

-Talking With Your Doctor: This brochure from the National Institute on Aging is intended for older adults because they tend to have more medical concerns and tend to take more medications – making it an excellent resource for people with FM.
+Talking With Your Doctor: This brochure from the National Institute on Aging is intended for older adults because they tend to have more medical concerns and tend to take more medications – making it an excellent resource for people with FM or EDS.

 Links to useful resources